edgeimpulse/aws_workshop/7_Running/Running.md

 In this case, you don't have a camera to use but your component is actually configured to pull its image data from local files installed by the optional non-camera component.

+In this instance, a video of a cat will be shown.
+The url above should be displaying something similar to this:

 ![CatsNDogs](./Cats_expected.png)

+Now, if yours looks to be frozen... don't worry!
+It simply means that the "Runner" has completed playing the 90 second cat video.
+The "Runner" service is now waiting for you to issue a "restart" command to replay the same video... please continue reading below... we'll outline how to dispatch the "restart" command via AWS IoTCore!

 ### AWS IoTCore Integration